Paul Sweeney: UK constitutional reform

-Although not in favour of Scottish independence, Sweeney has consistently called for major reform to make the UK a federal state, including greater self-government for the Greater Glasgow city region, replacing the House of Lords with an elected Senate.
+Although not in favour of Scottish independence, Sweeney has consistently called for major reform to make the UK a federal state, including greater self-government for the Greater Glasgow city region, and replacing the House of Lords with an elected Senate.
 He has suggested that any future independence referendum should not be a binary vote as in 2014, but instead take the form of a multi-option referendum.

 He supports replacing the first-past-the-post voting system for the House of Commons with proportional representation and is a member of the Labour Campaign for Electoral Reform.

 Asylum and immigration

-Sweeney opposed Home Office contractor Serco evicting hundreds of asylum seekers from their accommodation across Glasgow, In 2019 he committed Labour to ending unlimited immigration detention in prison-like facilities, including Dungavel.
+Sweeney opposed Home Office contractor Serco evicting hundreds of asylum seekers from their accommodation across Glasgow.
+In 2019 he committed Labour to ending unlimited immigration detention in prison-like facilities, including Dungavel.
 In May 2021, the Home Office arrested two men in Pollokshields leading to a mass protest surrounding the immigration enforcement van.
 Sweeney addressed the protest and called for Glaswegians to join the picket in support of the detained men.
 In December 2021, he launched a campaign to extend the Scottish National Entitlement Card eligibility for free bus travel to all asylum seekers resident in Scotland, arguing that the vast majority were fleeing wars and persecution, but until their applications are determined they are not allowed to work, are subject to "no recourse to public funds" visa restrictions and are forced to live in "slum-like" accommodation, with just over £5 a day to live on.